HFU-BeatBot/Neural-Network/README.md

 - In the variable merged_genres, the data from the merged_data and genres_data DataFrames was further filtered to keep only the data for the selected genres.
 The 'label' column was used for this filtering.

-### createFMAsmallData
+### convertFMAsmallToWav.py
-- fma_small: 8,000 tracks of 30s, 8 balanced genres (GTZAN-like) (7.2 GiB)
-- Download the dataset from this website: https://os.unil.cloud.switch.ch/fma/fma_small.zip
-- The 8 involves genres are: electronic, experimental, folk, hiphop, instrumental, international, pop and rock.

-This code works with the FMA small dataset.
-We have this organized into genre folders called "fma_small".
+We have the FMA small dataset organized into genre folders called "fma_small".
+In this code we created a "fma_small_wav" directory to store WAV files, and then for each genre in the given list, the code iterates over the corresponding genre folder.
+It converts each MP3 file to WAV format, saves it in the genre-specific directory.

+### createFMAsmallData.py
+This code works with the FMA small dataset, exactly with the converted one "fma_small_wav" directory.
 In the code, we access these genre folders and process individual songs.
-The processed data is then saved in a CSV file named "fma_small_data.csv" in the directory "data/fma_metadata".
+The processed data is then saved in a CSV file named "fma_small_data.csv" in the directory "data".

 Please note that the FMA small dataset may contain some defective songs.
 To handle this, the code includes a try-catch block to ignore and skip any problematic songs during processing.